Majlinda Kelmendi: Career

 In February 2016, she won the gold medal at Paris Grand Slam, making her third consecutive title after winning in 2014 and 2015.
-Two months later, she earned a gold medal at the 2016 European Judo Championships in Kazan, Russia.
+Two months later, she earned a gold medal at the 2016 European Championships in Kazan, Russia.
 At the 2016 Summer Olympics she became the first ever Kosovan athlete to win a gold medal, or any medal at all, for Kosovo at an Olympic Games.
 Controversy arose when reports emerged that she had declined to take an unscheduled doping control test in June in France; her trainer insists she is clean, and that she refused due to the tester having no authorisation from WADA.

 Due to the resistance of International Olympic Committee and the United Nations, Kelmendi was unable to represent Kosovo at the 2012 Summer Olympics in London.
 Also, IOC turned down Kelmendi's request to compete as an independent athlete.
 Kelmendi chose to represent Albania, as the vast majority of Kosovars are ethnic Albanians.

 In October 2014, the International Olympic Committee provisionally recognised the Olympic Committee of Kosovo and gave it full membership on 9 December 2014.
 Kosovo participated at the 2016 Summer Olympics in Rio de Janeiro, Brazil, the country's first appearance at an Olympic event.
 Kelmendi was Kosovo's flag bearer during the Parade of Nations of the opening ceremony in Rio.
 Her gold medal in those games was Kosovo's first ever Olympic medal.
 She is also a citizen of Albania and has an Albanian passport.

 In 2021, she won one of the bronze medals in her event at the 2021 Judo World Masters held in Doha, Qatar.
 A month later, she won one of the bronze medals in her event at the 2021 Judo Grand Slam Tel Aviv held in Tel Aviv, Israel.
 She competed in the women's 52 kg event at the 2020 Summer Olympics in Tokyo, Japan.